 Try to reference historical recordings during the rehearsal time period as a means for teaching them jazz history and for musical interpretation and inspiration.

 Never program more than 5 compositions for this age group at any one concert.
 The charts should not exceed 5 minutes each.
-Make sure the majority of the repertoire emphasizes JAZZ.
+Make sure that the repertoire emphasizes JAZZ.